snudm-starlab/FALCON2/README.md

 #### Naming convention
 **StandardConv**: Standard Convolution (baseline)

-**FALCON**: Lightweight and Accurate Convolution - the new convolution architecture we proposed
+**FALCON2**: Lightweight and Accurate Convolution - the new convolution architecture we proposed

 **Rank**: Rank of convolution.
 Copy the conv layer for k times, run independently and add output together at the end of the layer.
 This hyperparameter helps balace compression rate/ accelerate rate and accuracy.